Information on the Financial Conduct Authority’s Business Interruption test case

 What if you have a claim in progress or you have not made a claim?

-On final resolution of the test case, we will re-visit our claims decisions to ensure that they are in not impacted by the ruling of the Court.
+Now that there is final resolution of the test case, we will re-visit our claims decisions to ensure that they are not impacted by the ruling of the Court.
 We will write to you again at that time to confirm whether or not we consider that the position of your claim has changed.
 You do not need to take any further action.

 Your Financial Ombudsman Service (FOS) rights

-The FOS has provided information on complaints related to BI insurance, which you can find here.
+The FOS has provided information on complaints related to business interruption insurance, which you can find here.

 We will also keep this page updated to reflect any key developments in the court proceedings.